claustres/mether/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/claustres/mether/master/Mether-Messaging.png"/>
-*How messaging works between a molecule and the infrastructure to reach an atom*
+<i>How messaging works between a molecule and the infrastructure to reach an atom</i>
 </p>

 Every molecule (i.e. application)  expresses its requirements with regard to the infrastructure with a `Metherfile.json` file which holds all required quarks in a hash and a signature generated using the molecule owner's private key.
 If the molecule owner (who has the private key for the molecule hash) modifies the molecule, then he/she signs a new `Metherfile.json` and publishes it to the infrastructure.
 Afterwards, the infrastructure verifies the `Metherfile.json` integrity (using the signature) and convert it into a set of command messages in order to :